MehmetKaplan/serial-entrepreneur/backend/README.md

 ## SETUP - BACKEND

-This is the backend library of the `serial-entrepreneur` structure.
-For full setup please refer to https://github.com/MehmetKaplan/serial-entrepreneur where this backend structure is an integrated part with the database and frontend structures.
+This is the backend part of the serial-entrepreneur library.
+For full setup please refer to https://github.com/MehmetKaplan/serial-entrepreneur.

 Following steps should lead you to prepare a proper backend setup for the `serial-entrepreneur`.
-After this setup the backend fucntions can be used with `serial-entrepreneur-fronend` components out of the box, provided the steps are followed same way.
+After this setup the backend functions can be used with `serial-entrepreneur-frontend` functions.

 A working example with below steps are here: https://github.com/mehmetkaplan/serial-entrepreneur/backend/serial-entrepreneur-backend-server-example